Indomet/lane-change/readme.md

 This script separates the downsampled CSV files into two categories: lane-change and no-lane-change.
 It reads the downsampled CSV files, gets the information from manually annotated csv about whether a lane change occurred or not and moves the files to the appropriate directories (`lane-change-csv` and `no-lane-change-csv`).

 ### `plotWithManualAnnotation.py`
+This script processes CSV files containing lane change data by reading from two folders: one for lane changes and another for no lane changes.
+It normalizes the time data to start from 0 seconds to accurately represent the timeline and then creates a plot showing the vertical acceleration.
+Green lines are added to the plot at the moments when lane changes occurred, based on information from a reference CSV file that has been manually annotated (chunk1.csv).
+The script saves these plots as images in designated folders, ensuring those folders exist beforehand.

+### `lc_detector.py`

 ## Running the Scripts